Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Related Work

 However, these games are based on static situations.
 Lately, interactive games have been used to gauge models' continuous understanding updates, context-aware responses, and the inference of hidden states of other agents \citep{momente2025triangulating}.
+These dynamic, or interactive games provide an information exchange between the sender and receiver.
 It is argued that these games offer a better proxy for the real-world necessity of adaptability and robustness in interactions.
 Such game-based evaluations have demonstrated higher correlations with a range of cognitive abilities, including causal and logical inference, as well as social and emotional competencies \citep{momente2025triangulating}.
-For instance, in `Guess The Build', players construct a Minecraft build and others try to guess it with natural language.
+For instance, in `Guess The Build', players construct a Minecraft build and others try to guess it in natural language.
 Results show a considerable performance gap between open and API Visual Language Models (VLMs).
 The performance correlates with frequency of the concept in the training data, and underrepresented cultural concepts and low-resource languages remain an open problem \citep{zhu2025guessbenchsensemakingmultimodalcreativity}.
 Similarly, the game `Pictionary' has been adapted as a multi-modal benchmark `Iconary', in which a guesser tries to identify a concept that is drawn by composing a set of icons, and the drawer can update their drawing to help the guesser.
-Results show that T5-models are better at guessing compared to drawing, and the main challenge were out-of-vocabulary words \citep{clark-etal-2021-iconary}.
-Pictionary has also been played by VLMs using the dataset and agentic framework `Sketchtopia', where the win rate is lower compared to humans, and the performance is again linked to frequency in training data \citep{khan2025sketchtopia}.
+Results show that T5-models are better at guessing than drawing, and the main challenge were out-of-vocabulary words \citep{clark-etal-2021-iconary}.
+Pictionary has also been played by VLMs using the dataset and agentic framework `Sketchtopia', where the win rate is lower compared to humans, and the performance is again linked to frequency in training data \citep{khan2025sketchtopia}.\\